ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-complexities.md

 In this step of the process, you can check the source NSX-V environment and use a number of parameters to categorize the migration project.
 The possible three complexity categories are Low, Medium, or High.

-The following diagram depicts the parameters and shows how the values of these parameters map to the complexity assessment.
+The following diagram depicts the parameters and shows how the values of these parameters map to the complexity assessment:

 ![Complexity categories](../../images/v2t-diagrams-criteria.svg "Complexity categories"){: caption="Complexity categories" caption-side="bottom"}